-If you have just learned of a possible exposure to COVID-19, then someone you have been in close contact with has tested positive.
-They may have been able to spread the disease to you and others.
-Being exposed does not mean that you have COVID-19 or will get COVID-19.
-It DOES mean you should take steps to protect yourself and those around you in case you have been infected.
-You should watch your health closely for 10 days after your last contact with someone who has tested positive, to see if you develop any signs or symptoms of COVID-19.
+If you have just learned of a recent possible exposure to COVID-19, then someone you have been in close contact with has tested positive.
+They may have been able to spread the disease to you and others even before knowing they were sick themselves.
+Being exposed does not necessarily mean that you already have COVID-19 or will get COVID-19.
+It DOES mean you should take steps to help protect yourself and those around you in case you have been infected.
+You should watch your health closely for ten days after your last contact with someone who has tested positive to see if you develop any symptoms of COVID-19.
 Common COVID-19 symptoms include:

 - Fever or chills